rohitralhan/InstallRHOAI/README.md

 ![Install Authorino Operator](https://raw.githubusercontent.com/rohitralhan/InstallRHOAI/refs/heads/main/images/AuthorinoOut.gif)

 #### Nvidia GPU Operator
 The NVIDIA GPU Operator automates the management of NVIDIA GPUs on Kubernetes clusters, handling provisioning, configuration, and monitoring.
-It supports NVIDIA GPUDirect for direct GPU communication, enhancing performance, and simplifying GPU management in Kubernetes environments.
+It supports NVIDIA GPUDirect for direct GPU communication, enhancing performance and simplifying GPU management in Kubernetes environments.

-Follow the below steps to install the Nvidia GPU operator
+Follow the steps below to install the Nvidia GPU operator

- 1. Login to **Red Hat OpenShift web console**
+ 1. Log in to the **Red Hat OpenShift web console**
  2. Navigate to **Operators --> Operator Hub**
  3. In the search box type type Nvidia
- 4. Select the one provided by **Red Hat** as shown in the screenshots below
+ 4. Select the one provided by **Red Hat**, as shown in the screenshots below
  5. Click **Install** to bring up the Install Operator Screen
- 6. Leave all the values at default and Click **Install**
+ 6. Leave all the values at default and click **Install**

 ![Install NVIDIA GPU Operator](https://raw.githubusercontent.com/rohitralhan/InstallRHOAI/refs/heads/main/images/NvidiaGPUOperatorOut.gif)

-Once the NVIDIA GPU Operator is installed we will create an instance of the ClusterPolicy, follow the steps below to configure the Nvidia GPU Operator
+Once the NVIDIA GPU Operator is installed, we will create an instance of the ClusterPolicy and follow the steps below to configure the Nvidia GPU Operator

- 1. Once the operator installation is complete click on **View Operator** or Navigate to **Operators --> Installed Operators --> NVIDIA GPU Operator**
+ 1. Once the operator installation is complete, click on **View Operator** or Navigate to **Operators --> Installed Operators --> NVIDIA GPU Operator**
- 2. Under the **ClusterPolicy** card click **Create Instance**
+ 2. Under the **ClusterPolicy** card, click **Create Instance**
- 3. In the **Create Instance** screen accept the defaults and click **Create**
+ 3. In the **Create Instance** screen, accept the defaults and click **Create**
- 4. Next check the NVIDIA GPU operator installation progress by looking at the pods running as shown in the screenshot.
-Number of pods may vary based on the nodes in the cluster.
+ 4. Next, check the NVIDIA GPU operator installation progress by looking at the pods running as shown in the screenshot.
+The number of pods may vary based on the nodes in the cluster.
  5. It should take about 15-20 minutes, depending on the number of worker nodes

 ![Create GPU Cluster Policy](https://raw.githubusercontent.com/rohitralhan/InstallRHOAI/refs/heads/main/images/NvidiaOperatorConfigOut01.gif)

- 6. Once all the Pods are up and running navigate to the **nvidia-driver-deamonset-. . . . .** (This pod is available for each worker node)
+ 6. Once all the Pods are up and running, navigate to the **nvidia-driver-deamonset-. . . . .** (This pod is available for each worker node)
- 7. Go to the terminal for the pod and run the **nvidia-smi** command to display the details about the GPUs available on that node as shown in the screenshot.
+ 7. Go to the terminal for the pod and run the **nvidia-smi** command to display the details about the GPUs available on that node, as shown in the screenshot.
 The NVIDIA System Management Interface (nvidia-smi) is a command-line utility that monitors and manages NVIDIA GPU devices.

 ![NVIDIA SMI](https://raw.githubusercontent.com/rohitralhan/InstallRHOAI/refs/heads/main/images/NvidiaOperatorConfigOut02.gif)

 #### Red Hat OpenShift AI Operator
 Red Hat OpenShift AI is a scalable MLOps platform that supports the full AI/ML lifecycle, enabling teams to build, deploy, and manage AI applications both on-premises and in the cloud.
 Previously known as OpenShift Data Science, it leverages open-source technologies for innovation and consistency.
 Installation is now possible.

-Follow the below steps to install the Nvidia GPU operator
+Follow the steps below to install the Nvidia GPU operator

- 1. Login to **Red Hat OpenShift web console**
+ 1. Log in to the **Red Hat OpenShift web console**
  2. Navigate to **Operators --> Operator Hub**
  3. Select the project where you want to install the Red Hat OpenShift AI Operator
- 4. In the search box type **Red Hat OpenShift AI**
+ 4. In the search box, type **Red Hat OpenShift AI**
- 5. Select the one provided by **Red Hat** as shown in the screenshots below
+ 5. Select the one provided by **Red Hat**, as shown in the screenshots below
  6. Click **Install** to bring up the Install Operator Screen
- 7. Leave all the values at default and Click **Install**
+ 7. Leave all the values at default and click **Install**

 ![Install RHOAI Operator](https://raw.githubusercontent.com/rohitralhan/InstallRHOAI/refs/heads/main/images/RHOAIOperatorOut01.gif)